 Jesus rebukes Nicodemus for his lack of understanding of the scriptures.
 Being a head Pharisee and teacher of the word, he would have known the scriptures by heart but he never understood what it meant.
 People interpret the Scriptures in different ways and as it is the living word of God it is applied to our situation differently by the leading of the spirit.
 We should not interpret scriptures in ways we find it comfortable to our lifestyles but by the leading of the spirit.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him. – John 3:16-17

-Everyone knows John 3:16 by heart but the next verse is equally important, for Jesus did not come condemn us but save us.
+Everyone knows John 3:16 by heart but the next verse is equally important, for Jesus did not come to condemn us but save us.
 If he wanted to condemn us for our wrongdoings, He would have brought the day of Judgment upon us but rather he came with the sole intention to be an atonement for our sins.
 He compares himself to Moses’ bronze snake (Numbers 21).
-The Bronze snake did not have any magical powers but when the Israelites looked up to it, they acknowledged that they had wronged God and their lives were spared due to this acknowledgement.
-Similarly who ever looks to the cross in acknowledgement that Jesus died for our transgressions has been saved.
+The Bronze snake did not have any magical powers but when the Israelites looked up to it, they acknowledged that they had wronged God and their lives were spared due to this acknowledgment.
+Similarly whoever looks to the cross in acknowledgment that Jesus died for our transgressions has been saved.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.

 Everyone who does evil hates the light, and will not come into the light for fear that their deeds will be exposed.
 But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God. – John 3:20-21